The Ministry of the Holy Spirit

 The Holy Spirit is with us prior to salvation drawing us to Jesus.
 Jesus said the Holy Spirit was with the disciples, but He would soon “dwell in” them.
 In the Old Testament the Holy Spirit was with the people of God.
 He didn’t indwell believers until after the day of Pentecost.
 Before you came to Jesus the Holy Spirit was with you, not in you.
 He was with you drawing you to a saving knowledge of Jesus Christ.

 Jesus said, “No man can come to me except the Father which sent me draw him” (John 6:44).
 The word “draw” literally means to drag.
 How many of us had to be dragged to a relationship with Jesus Christ?
 I know we have free will, but I also know we tend to take the path of least resistance.
-If you are not saved and someone is praying for you, give up!
+If you are not saved and someone is praying for you, GIVE UP!
+The Holy Spirit will win in the end.

 - The Holy Spirit in us.
 “Not by works of righteousness which we have done, but according to His mercy He saved us, by the washing of regeneration, and renewing of the Holy Ghost” (Titus 3:5).
 “Do you not know that you are the temple of God and that the Spirit of God dwells in you” (1 Corinthians 3:16)?

 The Holy Spirit dwelling in us has to do with regeneration or the “new birth.”
 Your human spirit was dead in trespasses and sins prior to coming to Jesus (Ephesians 2:1).
-The moment you trust Jesus as your only hope of salvation the Holy Spirit comes into your heart, brings your spirit to life, and you are born again (John 3:3-16).
+The moment you trust Jesus as your only hope of salvation the Holy Spirit comes into your heart, brings your spirit to life, and you are born again (John 3:3-16), literally, a birth from above.
 This is the Holy Spirit’s ministry of regeneration.

 The process of “being filled” with the Holy Spirit has to do with character and fruit.
 No one is constantly filled with the Spirit because we have so many leaks.
 Any time we sin we are no longer filled with His Spirit at that moment.
 We must confess our sin (1 John 1:9) and ask God to refill us.
 As a result, praise flows out of us.
 For example, when we complain we’ve sprung another leak and must be refilled (Philippians 2:14).

-The Holy Spirit coming “upon us” has to do with anointing.
+The Holy Spirit coming “upon us” has to do with the anointing of the Holy Ghost for acts of service.
 There is no anointing without service.
-For example, as you share the gospel by witnessing to someone, or serve Jesus through acts of selfless service, the Holy Spirit will empower – overflow you with His strength, power, ability, dynamite and dynamic for the task you embark upon.
-Find some way to serve Him and you will experience the over flowing of the power of His anointing in your life.
+For example, as you share the gospel by witnessing to someone, or serve Jesus through acts of selfless service, the Holy Spirit will empower – overflow you with His strength, power, ability, dynamite (explosive power) and dynamic for the task you embark upon.
+Find some way to serve Him and you will experience an overflow of power upon your life.
+This is His anointing for service.

 Elisha received a double portion of the anointing Elijah had because he was willing to serve.
 He first served behind twelve pair of oxen and then in faithful service to Elijah (1 Kings 19:19-21, 2 Kings 2:1-14).
 If you want to be used by God you must first be a faithful servant under another person’s ministry (Luke 16:12).

-- Being baptized into the Holy Spirit.
+- The Baptism of the Holy Spirit.
 “I indeed baptize you with water unto repentance. but He that cometh after me is mightier than I, whose shoes I am not worthy to bear: He shall baptize you with the Holy Ghost, and with fire” (Matthew 3:11).
 “Gathering them together, He commanded them not to leave Jerusalem, but to wait for what the Father had promised, Which, He said, you heard of from Me; for John baptized with water, but you will be baptized with the Holy Spirit not many days from now” (Acts 1:4-5).

 The Baptism of or in the Spirit has to do with the gifts (spirituals or manifestations) of the Holy Spirit.
 Baptism in the Holy Spirit means to be immersed in God’s Spirit.
 Many say this is when the Holy Spirit baptizes us into the body of Christ at conversion, but there is a clear distinction between the two.

 “For by one Spirit are we all baptized into one body” (1 Corinthians 12:13).
 In this verse the Holy Spirit is doing the baptizing and is placing us into the body of Christ.
 The distinction is clear.
-In the one we are being placed into the Holy Spirit and in the other we are being placed into the body of Christ.
+In the one, Jesus is immersing us into the Holy Spirit and in the other we are being immersed into the body of Christ.
 1 Corinthians 12:13 takes place at conversion whereas Matthew 3:11-12 and Acts 1:4-5 is an experience we can have in the Holy Spirit subsequent to that of salvation.

 This experience opens us up to the manifestations of the Spirit found in 1 Corinthians 12:1-7.
 The initial evidence of this experience is speaking in tongues which has nothing to do with salvation (Acts 2:1-4, Acts 10:44-48, Acts 19:1-6).
 We receive all of the Holy Spirit at conversion (Romans 8:9).
-Baptism in the Holy Spirit is an experience separate from that of salvation which we can enjoy in the Holy Spirit who already dwells within us as believers.
+Baptism in the Spirit is an experience separate from and subsequent to salvation.
+It’s an experience we can enjoy in the Holy Spirit Who already dwells within us as believers.

 Let’s cry out for more and more of God and allow the Holy Spirit to have His way in our lives.
-Let’s ask the Holy Spirit to so fill and overflow our lives until we have to ask Him to stay His hand.
+Let’s be open to and ask for all He has to offer of His Spirit until we have to ask Him to stay His hand.